-Students from HSU, McM, ACU, Abilene High School, Cooper High School, or Patty Hanks Shelton School of Nursing receiving citations must satisfy those citations on the campus where the citation was issued.
-In addition to the citation and fine system for traffic and parking violations, the following conditions could result in a vehicle having a wheel lock placed on the vehicle or having the vehicle towed off campus at the owner's expense:
+In addition to the citation and fine system for traffic and parking violations, the following conditions could result in a vehicle being towed off campus at the owner's expense:

 - 32.5(a).
 Four or more citations within a semester or summer period - 32.5(b).
 Blocking a fire lane, roadway, alley, building exit or entrance - 32.5(c).
-Parking in an area designated as a tow-away zone - 32.5(d).
-Vehicles banned from the campus by appropriate authority as a result of disciplinary action
+Parking in an area designated as a tow-away zone. - 32.5(d).
+Vehicles banned from the campus by appropriate authority as a result of disciplinary action.